CParaschivDev/ZedTV-IPTV-Player-Recorder-Scraper/README.md

 Feel free to report issues or suggest improvements in the [issues section](https://github.com/yourusername/iptv-scraper-player/issues).

 ---
+## Quickstart

+How to change default country to RO: Go to Settings -> Configure, change the Default Country field to "RO", and click Save.

+Where config file lives: On Unix-like systems: ~/.zedtv/config.json.
+On Windows: %USERPROFILE%\.zedtv\config.json.

+How to open an M3U: From the menu, select File -> Open, then choose your M3U file.

+---

 ### Disclaimer
 This tool is intended for personal use only.
 The creators are not responsible for any misuse of the application.